 Their form and appearance, ability to take fish (and usually very nice ones at that) at most any time, and to me the most exhilarating part - the solid strikes and vicious killing hits that stop my streamer dead in its tracks and jolt my stripping hand and rod.
 Sometimes the takes are soft, but not usually.
 You pretty much know when the fish has approved of your presentation, there's generally not a lot of gray involved.

 I'm not going to get into a long dissertation about fishing techniques with this post as quite frankly there's too many styles and variables and I really don't think any one way is supremely better than any other.
 I'll pretty much try everything in the book until I find something that works.
-Usually I start with a jerky, erratic retrieve and work from there.
-Sometimes it's slow and steady that wins the race.
+Usually I start with a slow, jerky, erratic retrieve and work from there.
+Sometimes it's slow and steady that wins the race, sometimes it's warp speed.

 I do find that when fishing rivers and moving water, landlocked salmon tend to favor a dead drift and the swing at the end of the drift.
-Especially when I have a marabou streamer on the line or below a dam which replicates a stunned smelt that just went through the turbine/sluice.
+Especially when I have a marabou streamer on the end of the line or when I'm fishing below a dam which possibly replicates a stunned smelt that just went through the turbine/sluice.

 So what are my thoughts about what gets tied on the end of the line for Maine waters?

-My arsenal is broken down into categories and I have definite preferences.
-I break my selections down into the following categories and always have some representation from each:
+My arsenal is broken down into categories and I have definite preferences I try to keep stocked up on.
+I break my selections down into the following categories and always make sure I have some representation from each:

 Baitfish and Attractors

-Which is then broken down into subcategories of:
+Which are then broken down into subcategories of:

-The baitfish streamers I carry are pretty much patterns with drab natural colors like brown, olive/green, black or gray with an emphasis on a lateral line displayed in the fly, either by a dark middle layer in a hairwing or badger/furnace hackle for a featherwing.
+The baitfish streamers I carry are pretty much patterns with drab natural colors like brown, olive/green, black, or gray with an emphasis on a lateral line displayed in the fly, either by a dark middle layer in a bucktail or using badger/furnace hackle for a feather wing pattern.
+Copper is a good flash color here.
+Patterns like the Allagash Al, Black Nosed Dace, Grand Laker, Queen Bee, Kennebago Smelt, Trout Rock #1, Golden and Silver Darters, and Ghost Shiner are solid choices.

-Finally, whatever has recently caught my fancy or I think looks cool and fun to fish fills out the rest of my boxes.
+Finally, whatever has recently caught my fancy or I think looks promising, cool, or fun to fish fills out the rest of my boxes.
+I am a BIG believer in showing fish something they haven't seen 1000 of before.

 Whenever someone is asking me what they should start out with for a basic streamer selection in Maine I'll tell them to stock the following: